radkr/qr-code-component-main/README.md

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+With my solution I went a bit further and created a

+- Next.js site deployed on github pages that is
+- dinamically adjusts to the browser's default font size and is
+- reponsive but still
+- stick to the Frontend Mentor's design when the default font size is 16px.

+My QR Code Component is a

+- React functional component that is
+- inserted into a Modal component
+- shown by default or when the user clicks anywhere on the empty page and
+- hide on pressing the ESC key or clicking on the backdrop.

+I created my own Modal Component as well that is

+- built upon the `dialog` html element
+- directly injected into the DOM element with id `modal-root` and
+- for accessibility reasons,
+- uses the standard `showModal()` and `close()` functions to show and hide the modal.

+To enhance the user experiance I also

+- animated how the modal
+- is showing up and
+- hiding away.

+The unit, integration and accessibility tests increase the confidence that the site works as intended.

 # Table of contents

 - [Overview](#overview)